 Besides the cash benefit, CareMatters in California also offers a built-in 100% return of premium option.
 This is a great option to have.
 Knowing you can get a full return of premium gives you added peace of mind.

 Lastly, CareMatters offers one of the highest guaranteed minimum death benefits.
 The guaranteed minimum death benefit is the amount given to your loved ones if you’ve exhausted your policy’s LTC benefits.

 Although it may lack features that are offered in other states, CareMatters can still provide great value to Californians.

 Although the products in California might be slightly different, they still provide great value to Californians.
 In some instances, Californians may have access to quality features that are now obsolete for the rest of the country.

-Therefore if you are in California and would like more information regarding the available hybrid LTC products and how they work feel free to gives us a call at 1(800) 498-3955.
-You can also request a free quote!
+Therefore if you are in California and would like more information regarding the available Hybrid LTC products and how they work feel free to gives us a call at 1(800) 498-3955.
+You can also schedule a call for a free quote!